dotintent/flutter-nfc-reader/README.md

 For better details look at the demo app.

+### IOS Specifics

+IOS behaves a bit different in terms of NFC Scanning and writing.

+- Ids of the tags aren't possible in the current implementation
+- each scan is visible for the user with a bottom sheet

 ## Getting Started

 For help getting started with Flutter, view our online